 Holiday stress is exceptionally high this year.
-We are experiencing the pandemic, isolation, disorientation, cold winter weather, financial insecurity, and post-election stress all simultaneously.
-We all must take seriously the psychological and physical effects of stress this year.
-Find more stress tips at The Stress Institute.
+After experiencing the pandemic, isolation, disorientation, cold winter weather, financial insecurity, and post-election stress all simultaneously., we must take the psychological and physical effects of stress this year seriously.

 Look for Psychological Symptoms

 - Increase in drinking alcohol or using drugs

 - And persistent thoughts of death.

 - Increase heart rate

 - Loss of energy

 Tips to Stop Holiday Stress